The Township of Augusta Public Works Department maintains approximately 200 km of roads and sidewalks and 6 bridges.

 All properties are to have a civic number (911#) to assist Emergency Services and Utility Companies in finding you.
-If you do not already have a civic number you can apply for one at the township office.
-You can download the application form HERE.
+If you do not already have a civic number, please complete the 911 Application and return it (along with your payment of $50) to the township office.

 Mailboxes are not to be located closer than 5 m (16.5 ft.) from the center of the road.
 This set-back is required to allow the snowplow wing to pass the post without the truck being forced to cross the centerline of the road.